Skip to content

 This run: Day 1 = Sun Jul 5, 2026, interviews ≈ Jul 20.
 Adjust the anchor; the shape holds for any two-week window.

-2Arrays + stacks/queuesarrays product_except_self, stacks_queues valid_parentheses, stacks_queues daily_temperatures03, 05, 01camera
+2Arrays + stacks/queuesarrays product_except_self, stacks_queues valid_parentheses, stacks_queues daily_temperatures03, 05, 01none

-3Sliding window + binary search — practice a deliberate blank + recovery (sheet 10 §3)sliding_window longest_substring_no_repeat, searching binary_search, searching search_rotated_array03, 05camera
+3Sliding window + binary search; narrate one recovery from a blanksliding_window longest_substring_no_repeat, searching binary_search, searching search_rotated_array03, 05none

-4BFS/DFS + linked listsgraphs number_of_islands, graphs course_schedule, linked_lists reverse_linked_list03, 02camera
+4BFS/DFS + linked listsgraphs number_of_islands, graphs course_schedule, linked_lists reverse_linked_list03, 02none

-5Trees + heaps — first human reptrees validate_bst, trees level_order_traversal, heaps kth_largest02, 03person
+5Trees + heaps; first optional human-observed editor reptrees validate_bst, trees level_order_traversal, heaps kth_largest02, 03person

 6Trees/trie + shore up your weakest rubric rowtrees trie, 2 review draws08, 02person

 7Rest (or one light review rep).
-Rest is training.
+Rest is training.nonenonenone

 9Dynamic programmingdp coin_change, dp edit_distance, dp knapsack, dp longest_increasing_subseq03person interrupts